peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  to control how certain objects are converted to CBOR objects.
 * `static CBORObject FromObject​(Object obj,
           PODOptions options)`<br>
- Generates a CBORObject from an arbitrary object, using the given options to control how certain objects are converted to CBOR objects.
+ Generates a CBORObject from an arbitrary object.
 * `static CBORObject FromObject​(String strValue)`<br>
  Generates a CBOR object from a text string.
 * `static CBORObject FromObjectAndTag​(Object valueObValue,